(In alphabetical order by last name)

 He published several articles, book chapters and presented on several international congresses.
 Currently, he is a PhD student and research associate on a project: “The role of regulatory T and NKT cells in control of tumour growth, burns and autoimmunity” at his primary medical school in Rijeka.

-Darko joined The Centre for Spinal Studies in Nottingham in February 2018 in order to work alongside surgeons richly experienced in complex spinal operations.
+Darko joined The Centre for Spinal Studies and Surgery in Nottingham in February 2018 in order to work alongside surgeons richly experienced in complex spinal operations.

 Last Updated: May 2018